gitname/inkscape-silhouette/README.md

 [![Run Python tests](https://github.com/fablabnbg/inkscape-silhouette/actions/workflows/run-tests.yml/badge.svg)](https://github.com/fablabnbg/inkscape-silhouette/actions/workflows/run-tests.yml)

+---

+## A note about this repository

+This repository is identical to [the main one (as of its commit #0eb2b9d5)](https://github.com/fablabnbg/inkscape-silhouette/commit/0eb2b9d5b7be0482bcac4b8b89e72d7b1e20ff0e), except that this repository includes preliminary support for Silhouette Curio.
+That support was implemented by GitHub user [**@wvengen**](https://github.com/fablabnbg/inkscape-silhouette/issues/36#issuecomment-977983398), who happened to base it off of an older version of the code in the main repository.
+Thanks to GitHub user [**@CarlosGS**](https://github.com/fablabnbg/inkscape-silhouette/issues/36#issuecomment-1364570401) for migrating those changes to work with the code in the latest version of the main repository.
+As of the time of this writing, this preliminary Silhouette Curio support has not been merged into the main repository yet.

+---

 An extension to drive a Silhoutte Cameo and similar plotter devices from within inkscape.
 100% pure python, ontop of the libusb backend.